Time difference Croatia

 To see / To do Croatia

 National museums.
 Opening times generally vary according to the season, with longer opening hours in summer.
 In Zagreb, some museums and galleries close on Sunday afternoons, or even all day.
-Others also close on Saturday afternoon or Monday.
+Others close on Saturday afternoon or Monday.
 For short weekend stays in the capital, this is a must!
-Still in the capital, several cultural establishments are being restored in the wake of the March 2020 earthquake.
+Still in the capital, several cultural establishments are being restored following the March 2020 earthquake.
 At the Zagreb tourist office, ask for the free pocket magazine(Events & Performances) for a list of museums and galleries still temporarily closed.

 During the low season, many rental agencies and tourist information offices close around 3 pm - 4 pm.
 In high season, they open non-stop all day, some take a lunch break and close around 9pm.